scikit-rf/scikit-rf/doc/source/tutorials/calibration.rst

 Creating a Calibration
 ----------------------------

 Calibrations are performed through a :class:`Calibration` class.
-Creating Networks a :class:`Calibration` object requires at least two pieces of information:
+Creating a :class:`Calibration` object requires at least two pieces of information:

 *   a list of measured :class:`~skrf.network.Network`'s